I am a mother to two jovial boys who likes to write about things that interest me and my children—like painting, crafts, and nature.

-How to Get Paint out of Your Clothes
+How to Remove Paint From Clothes

 It doesn't matter if you're painting the interior of your home or a little ceramic figurine—inevitably, you're going to get paint on your clothes.
 You could take the precaution of wearing your old painting clothes, but it doesn't matter.
 Sooner or later, before you finish the project, some little dab of paint is going to mysteriously find its way into your closet and latch itself onto your favorite blouse.